 Product Placement: Fila and Ginza Diana, two apparel brands depicted in the anime, are real.
 Fila is a sportsware manufacturer and Ginza Diana is a shoe company that advises their customers not to wear their shoes in the rain.

 "The Reason You Suck" Speech: Takao delivers one to Yukari at the film's climax, citing her for her cowardice, incapacity to speak for herself, and how she had taken advantage of a student to assuage her own troubles.

 The Reveal: While initially appearing as a mysterious older woman, Yukari is in fact a literature teacher at Takao's school.

-Scenery Porn: The Garden of Words features incredibly vivid and detailed settings, making use of the weather and lighting to accentuate the gardens, cityscape and even the interior shots, as would be expected from a Makoto Shinkai production.
+Scenery Porn: In keeping with Makoto Shinkai's style, The Garden of Words features incredibly vivid and detailed settings, making use of the weather and lighting to accentuate the gardens, cityscape and even the interior shots.

 Takao initially sees Yukari as an interesting individual who lives in a more mature and adventurous world than his own.
 Even after discovering that she's a teacher at his school, his feelings do not wane.

 Yukari was accused of having a relation with a student prior to the events in movie.
 The amount of shame and bullying she has to endure for the rumors leads to the depression and melancholy state she is in when the film starts.